demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 There is no context output for this command.
 ### rsa-nw-endpoint-update-exclusions
 ***
-Update the network isolation exclusion list for the host with the specified agent ID
+Updates the network isolation exclusion list for the host with the specified agent ID.

 #### Base Command